pazoff/medical-cat/README.md

 Following these steps will enable you to effectively use the plugin for patient examination and management, streamlining the process and improving efficiency in healthcare workflows.

 <b>Disclaimer:</b> This software is exclusively intended for use by medical professionals and should not be utilized for self-treatment purposes; furthermore, please note that information provided by AI may not be 100% accurate and should be cross-referenced with professional medical expertise.

+<b>Meaning</b>

+This software is designed to assist medical professionals in patient care.
+It is not intended to replace the judgment and expertise of a qualified healthcare provider.

+<b>Information Accuracy</b>

+The information provided by the software is not guaranteed to be 100% accurate.
+It is important to cross-reference the information with other sources, including professional medical expertise, to ensure accuracy.

+<b>Consequences of Self-Treatment</b>

+Self-treatment can be dangerous and may lead to adverse outcomes.
+It is essential to consult with a qualified healthcare provider before making any decisions about your health or treatment.

+<b>Responsibility of Healthcare Providers</b>

+Healthcare providers are responsible for using the software appropriately and in conjunction with their own professional judgment.
+They are also responsible for informing patients about the limitations of the software and the importance of seeking professional medical advice.

+<b>Overall</b>

+This disclaimer serves as a reminder that the software is a tool to assist medical professionals, not a substitute for their expertise.
+It is important to use the software responsibly and in conjunction with other sources of information to ensure patient safety and optimal outcomes.